• Skip to primary navigation

 Jeff Ostrowski · June 30, 2025

-O MATTER HOW MANY times one scoops water into a plastic cup from the ocean, one can never drain the ocean.
+O MATTER HOW MANY times one scoops water into a plastic cup from the ocean, one can never empty it.
 I can’t help thinking about this analogy when it comes to describing what happens at the Sacred Music Symposium.
 Where would I even begin?
 It’s a sacred music conference too colossal to describe.
 For example: (a) We explain how to choose repertoire; (b) We explain how to produce beautiful booklets (“order of worship”); (c) We let them conduct the whole group and give them pointers; (d) We provide lengthy booklets which explore various musical ‘themes’ in a splendid way; (e) We give them recommendations on working with volunteer choirs; (f) The lectures are memorable (and it’s not unusual for participants to weep during them); (g) etc.

 As Time Passes • Over the next few months, we hope to release many audio recordings from Sacred Music Symposium 2025.
 On the other hand, no microphone is capable of reproducing the gorgeous and luscious sounds these 50 singers produced.
 Here’s a brief clip I recorded on my iPhone: